xvdp/pybinpack/README.md

     * multiprocessing

 Caveat:
-    This is an incomplete project, built with the purpose of understanding a. how pybind works, b. test speed of binning vs python version of binpacker.
+    This is an incomplete project, built with the purpose of understanding:

+        a. how pybind11 works.

+        running verdict. pybind is much more user friendly than boost or swig.
+It exposes much python indide cpp and seems to deal relatively weel with cpp inside python.
+        It took me about one day to go thru most of the communication and setup, so it has an easy entry bar.
+        Connections to Eigen, Boost and STL in cpp, and numpy in python make this a very useful framework.

+        b.
+Test speed of binning vs python version of binpacker.

+        - Preliminary results measured against all python version https://github.com/secnot/rectpack (on a 300 image dataset Hymenopter ).
+Both projects are sequential, cpp RectangleBinPack computes ~ 10e5 faster than py rectpack.

     Extending and completing it should be quite simple.